shaqed/shaqed.github.io/content/posts/blog-2.md

 The shell is executed, however its inputs and outputs are the file descriptors inherited from the process that called `execve`, and if we recall - that process has its original standard input and output (file descriptors 0 and 1).
 And we communicate with the server via file descriptor 4.

-To get around this issue, we'd like to replace the STDIN and STDOUT of the process with the file descriptor of the socket (0x4). <br>
+To get around this issue, we'd like to replace the STDIN and STDOUT of the process with the file descriptor of the socket (0x4). m
 To do that, we'll use the [dup2](https://linux.die.net/man/2/dup2) system call. dup2() duplicates a file descriptor (the first argument) to a second desired one.
 So our plan would be to:
 1. `close(0)` close the STDIN
 2. `close(1)` close the STDOUT